mvromer/EnablePython/README.md

 As a matter convenience, this module will inspect each Python distribution it discovers and determine the bundled interpreter's 3-part version number.
 This version number can be used to help identify a particular Python distribution.

-The `Get-PythonDistribution` can be used get a list of Python distributions available on the system so long as they adhere to PEP 514.
+The `Get-PythonDistribution` cmdlet can be used get a list of Python distributions available on the system so long as they adhere to PEP 514.
 With no arguments, this will return all Python distributions found on the system.

 ```
 PS C:\> Get-PythonDistribution